explodgf/cookfromit/README.md

-# Villa for Rent - Website
+# Cook from it - Website
    It is a website based on technologies: PHP, JS, SQL, CSS (SCSS preprocessor), HTML.
 In progress
 ## Getting Started
 1. You can download the page from the attachment or from my repository: